bkrsingh1008/HR_Attrition_Dashboard_Excel/README.md

 📋 Overview

-This project explores employee attrition data for an organization with 2,925 employees.
-The dashboard provides insights into various dimensions of attrition, such as job role, education level, age group, gender, and more, aiming to identify key factors contributing to employee turnover.
-The analysis is designed to help HR teams make data-driven decisions for retention strategies.
+This project analyzes employee turnover (attrition) data for a company with 2,925 employees.
+The dashboard helps us understand why employees are leaving by exploring factors like job role, education, age group, and gender.
+The goal is to provide HR teams with insights to improve retention.

 🎯 Project Goals

-🔍 Analyze employee attrition trends to identify patterns and contributing factors.
+🔍 Analyze employee attrition trends to identify patterns and reasons for leaving.

-🖥️ Provide an interactive dashboard that allows HR teams to filter data by different categories and visualize insights quickly.
+💡 Create an interactive dashboard so HR teams can explore data easily from different perspectives.

-📈 Generate actionable insights to help reduce attrition rates, especially in critical roles.
+📈 Provide actionable insights to help lower attrition, especially in critical roles.

 🛠️ Tools Used

-Microsoft Excel
+Microsoft Excel.

-🧼 Data cleaning and transformation
+🧼 Data Cleaning & Transformation

-📊 Interactive charts
+📊 Interactive Charts for visual insights

-🌈 Conditional formatting
+🌈 Conditional Formatting for clarity

-📉 Dynamic reports and filtering using slicers
+📉 Dynamic Reports with Slicers (filters) for easy exploration

-📊 Pivot Tables and Power Pivot
+📊 Pivot Tables & Power Pivot for data analysis

-🛠️ Macro to clear all filters at once, providing a quick reset for users exploring different views.
+🛠️ Macro to Clear All Filters with one click, making it easy to reset and explore new views

 🔑 Key Insights

 👥 Overall Attrition Rate: 17% of the workforce has left, equating to 492 employees.

-💼 Attrition by Job Role: The highest attrition was observed among Laboratory Technicians (130 employees), followed by Sales Executives and Research Scientists.
+💼 Attrition by Job Role: Laboratory Technicians had the highest attrition (130 employees), followed by Sales Executives and Research Scientists.

-🎓 Educational Background and Attrition: Employees with a Bachelor's degree had the highest attrition (204 employees), possibly due to career aspirations or external opportunities.
+🎓 Education and Attrition: Most employees who left had a Bachelor’s degree (204 employees), possibly due to career growth opportunities elsewhere.

-👶 Attrition by Age Group: The 26-35 age group had the highest attrition, especially among males, indicating potential career mobility in this age range.
+👶 Attrition by Age Group: The 26-35 age group had the highest attrition, especially among males, indicating possible job mobility at this stage.

-🚗 Commute Distance: Attrition is notably high for employees living nearby, indicating that commute distance may not be a major factor.
+🚗 Commute Distance: Attrition was high even among employees who live nearby, so commute distance doesn’t seem to be a major factor.

-🏢 Department-Specific Trends: R&D experienced the highest attrition, suggesting a competitive landscape, while HR had the lowest attrition, reflecting stability in this department.
+🏢 Department Trends: R&D experienced the highest attrition, possibly due to a competitive landscape, while HR had the lowest, indicating more stability in this department.

 🌟 Visual Highlights

-👥 Total Employees and ⚖️ Attrition Rate gauges give a quick glance at organizational health.
+👥 Total Employees and ⚖️ Attrition Rate gauges provide a quick overview of company health.

-🎯 Attrition by Performance section differentiates between high and low performers leaving, which can aid in targeted retention efforts.
+🎯 Attrition by Performance lets HR see if high or low performers are leaving, which can guide retention strategies.

-🚗 Attrition by Work Distance chart shows whether commute is a contributing factor in attrition.
+🚗 Attrition by Work Distance helps determine if commute plays a role.

-🧳 Attrition by Business Travel pie chart highlights potential burnout from frequent travel.
+🧳 Attrition by Business Travel pie chart highlights possible burnout from frequent travel.

 📂 Project Files

-📈 Dataset: The dataset used in this analysis includes fields like Job Role, Education Level, Business Travel, Distance from Home, and Performance Rating.
+📊 Dataset: Contains fields like Job Role, Education Level, Business Travel, Distance from Home, and Performance Rating.

-📊 Dashboard File: An Excel file with the fully interactive dashboard, featuring Power Pivot, slicers, and a Clear Filter Macro for easy navigation and filtering.
+📈 Dashboard File: An Excel file with a fully interactive dashboard, featuring Power Pivot, slicers, and a Clear Filter Macro for easy navigation and filtering.

 ![image](https://github.com/user-attachments/assets/715170c1-be63-4a1c-8ae6-9fc89f964a49)